Serving McLean VA Youth Since 1954

 Re-Serve if first service in a new rotation is bad

-Re-Serve if first service in a new rotation is bad, One Re-Toss is allowed
+Re-Serve if first service in a new rotation is bad, One Re-Toss is allowed.
+Server can catch one toss per rotation.

 Consecutive Service Wins